upday/upday.github.io/_posts/blog/2016-10-08-vector_drawables_optimisation.md

 ## Multiple Sizes, Multiple Renderings

-Therefore, the best approach in this case is to create VectorDrawables for every size needed.
+Let's say that you need to display an image as 100x50dp when in portrait and 50x100dp when in landscape.

+// image

+**VectorDrawables use a Bitmap cache that gets recreated when the size changes**, so for example when you rotate your device from portrait to landscape.
+This means that you end up spending time on rendering at every rotation.
+The best approach in this case is to **create VectorDrawables for portrait and landscape**.
+You will end up with two XML files instead of one, but the gain is the rendering time is more valuable.

-In order to test this, we just allow our app to support both portrait and landscape orientation.
-Since the size of the view changes when changing the orientation, we can see that when rotating the device, drawing the vector drawable takes 15ms in portrait and 5ms in landscape, where the view is smaller.
+Let's test this!
+The size of the view changes when changing the orientation, we can see that when rotating the device, drawing the vector drawable takes 15ms in portrait and 5ms in landscape, where the view is smaller.
 At the same time, when the image is just re-used by different views, we can see that drawing the vector drawable takes 15ms the first time - afterwards, drawing time is reduced to 0ms.

-### Maximum VectorDrawable Size Recommended
+## Maximum VectorDrawable Size Recommended

 Since the vector graphics are rendered at runtime, on the CPU, the initial loading and drawing of a vector drawable will be slower.
 This is why <a href="https://developer.android.com/studio/write/vector-asset-studio.html">Google recommends<a/> using them for images of max 200x200dp.

 We are curious developers here at <a href="https://play.google.com/store/apps/details?id=de.axelspringer.yana">upday<a/> so we wanted to find out what exactly does "slower" mean and what's the difference between drawing a vector drawable and a PNG?
 Given how much <a href="https://plus.google.com/explore/PERFMATTERS">#PERFMATTERS<a/> we wanted to make sure that we won't end up with a smaller APK but with a slower app.
-In order to actually check how long the rendering takes, we have measured it using several different test methods:

-###### 1. Using System.currentTimeMillis()

-We created a MeasurableImageView, that overrides the ``onDraw()`` method allowing to compute how long the ``super.onDraw()`` took.

-{% highlight java %}
-@Override
-protected void onDraw(final Canvas canvas) {
-    long startTime = System.currentTimeMillis();

-    super.onDraw(canvas);

-    long endTime = System.currentTimeMillis();
-    long duration = endTime - startTime;
-}
-{% endhighlight %}

-Then, we added our MeasurableImageView to a layout and changed the image source and the image size for our tests.
-We used a Samsung Galaxy S7 as a test device.

 **Test 1:** We set the image to match the size of the screen: **1440x1960px**.
 The vector drawable took **16ms** to draw, the PNG 0ms.
 <br/>